-which makes Gateway to attempt mutual authentication with Client and if succesfull, propagate the Client's certificate information to X-Certificate- headers.
-With this scheme, Gateway will use it's server/client certificate for the routed call to caching service.
+The result is that the Gateway attempts mutual authentication with the Client.
+If authentication is succesful, the Client's certificate information is propogated to X-Certificate- headers.
+With this scheme, the Gateway uses its server/client certificate for the routed call to the Caching Service.

 Using VSAM as a storage solution through the Caching service